lttng/lttng-docs/contents/installing-lttng/desktop-distributions/ubuntu/intro.md

 ---

 The following steps apply to Ubuntu&nbsp;&ge;&nbsp;12.04.
-For previous releases, you will need to build and install LTTng [from source](#doc-building-from-source), as no Ubuntu packages were available before version 12.04.
+For previous releases, you need to build and install LTTng [from source](#doc-building-from-source), as no Ubuntu packages were available before version 12.04.